yujieteo/enforce/README.md

 This project enforces a directory structure on an existing folder that is similar to the one here.

+An additional Jupyter notebook and ```beamerswitch``` report in my own style is created.

+The ```beamerswitch``` report
+is a LaTeX source that generates a presentation as well as a written report at the same time.
+This can be done with LaTeX.

 ## Getting Started

 Run the executable provided for 64-bit Windows.
 Or create builds